mdelcorvo/DeSeq-Free/README.md

 # DeSeq-Free <img src="img/DeSeq-Free_logo.png" width="200" align="right" />

-**DeSeq-Free** (Whole genome **De**ep **Seq**uencing analysis of Cell **Free** tumor DNA ) is a [Snakemake workflow](https://snakemake.readthedocs.io/en/stable/index.html), aimed to analyze WGS of circulating cell-free DNA (cfDNA) in the plasma of cancer patients in a reproducible, automated, and partially contained manner.
+**DeSeq-Free** (Whole genome **De**ep **Seq**uencing analysis of Cell **Free** tumor DNA ) is a [Snakemake workflow](https://snakemake.readthedocs.io/en/stable/index.html), aimed to analyze WGS of circulating cell-free DNA (cfDNA) in the plasma of cancer patients together with their matched germline and tumour samples in a reproducible, automated, and partially contained manner.
 It is implemented such that alternative or similar analysis can be added or removed.